bnkamalesh/webgo/README.md

 Supported HTTP methods are: `OPTIONS, HEAD, GET, POST, PUT, PATCH, DELETE`.

-This framework (or to a level boilerplate) does not force you to follow any architecture (e.g. MVC), instead is more of a configuration over convention based framework/boilerplate.
-If using any of the default HTTP response function available, for any status less than 400, the JSON response is wrapped as follows:
+This framework does not force you to follow any architecture (e.g. MVC), instead is more of a configuration over convention based framework.
+While using any of the default HTTP response function available, for any status less than 400, the JSON response is wrapped as follows:

 ```
 {